 Books (find at your local library or order below on Amazon):

-- Light: Shadows, Mirrors, and Rainbows by Natalie Myra Rosinsky (or try this read aloud)
+- Light: Shadows, Mirrors, and Rainbows by Natalie Myra Rosinsky (or read it here on OpenLibrary or listen to this read aloud)

-- Day Light, Night Light: Where Light Comes From by Dr. Franklyn M. Branley (or you can listen to this read aloud)
+- Day Light, Night Light: Where Light Comes From by Dr. Franklyn M. Branley (or read it here on OpenLibrary or listen to this read aloud)

-- My Shadow by Rober Louise Stevenson OR Nothing Sticks Like Shadow by Ann Tompert (find it on OpenLibrary.org here!)
+- My Shadow by Rober Louise Stevenson OR Nothing Sticks Like Shadow by Ann Tompert (or read it here on OpenLibrary)

 Optional additional reading: